PhilipNaudus/simple_site-gh-pages/pages/ming/legend_of_mulan_ming_dynasty.md

 Zhu Guozhen was one of the first historians to compile what he believed to be an accurate account of Mulan's life, recording his findings in [*Woman Generals*](https://mulanbook.com/pages/ming/women_generals).
 Soon afterward, *Biographies of Woman Warriors* (&#22899;&#20448;&#20659; by &#37138;&#20043;&#40607;) and *Illustrated Accounts of Famous Women throughout the ages* (&#27511;&#20195;&#21517;&#23195;&#22294;&#35498;) both produced reprintings of the [*Ballad of Mulan*](https://mulanbook.com/pages/northern_wei/ballad_of_mulan), crediting Mulan herself as the original author.

-Although modern historians have begun to question the scholarship of these Ming dynasty historians, the renewed interest in Mulan's story which emerged during the Ming dynasty helped to propel this legend forward.
+Although modern historians have begun to question the scholarship of these Ming Dynasty historians, the renewed interest in Mulan's story that emerged during the Ming Dynasty helped to propel this legend forward.

 <center><a id="note_link" href="#" onclick="toggle_note(); return false;">References <span id="show_note_icon"></span></a></center>